Founding member, Kumo AI

 I was supported by JPMC PhD Fellowship and Baidu Scholarship during my PhD.

-At Kumo AI, I aim to build a relational machine learning engine for cloud databases.
+At Kumo AI, I built a graph machine learning engine for cloud databases as a founding member.

 My research aims at developing data-driven methods to study our interconnected world.
 I investigate scientific and industrial problems through the lens of graph/relational data, and develop AI/ML solutions for these problems.